WWW Archives

 CSS Menus

 I started my site two years ago with a vertical menu that flies out when the links are hovered over.
 This has happily worked on most browsers.
-However, now IE7 is about, and it’s not working right.
-It still pops out and looks alright; however, if you click anywhere on the page except the menu, then go to the menu, the flyout sections stay out and overlap.
+However, now that IE7 is out, it’s not working correctly.
+It still pops out and looks alright; however, if you click anywhere on the page except the menu and then go to the menu, the flyout sections stay open and overlap.
 Does anyone know why this is happening?

 Dynamic Menus